IceHe/lib/java/cmd/javac.md

 `fallthrough`

 - **Checks the switch blocks for fall-through cases** and provides a warning message for any that are found.
-    - Fall-through cases are cases in a switch block, other than the last case in the block, whose code doesn’t include a break statement, allowing code execution to fall through from that case to the next case.
+    - Fall-through cases are cases in a switch block, other than the last case in the block, whose code doesn't include a break statement, allowing code execution to fall through from that case to the next case.
-- For example, the code following the case 1 label in this switch block doesn’t end with a break statement:
+- For example, the code following the case 1 label in this switch block doesn't end with a break statement:

 ```java
 witch (x) {